trobz/openerp-web-unleashed/README.md

         State: base.models('State'),

         /*
-         * Configure the state before processing it
+         * Configure the state before processing it (done automatically by UnleashedView) *
-         *
          * Depending of your state model, you will certainly have to configure it
          * before his processing, usually by linking some objects and listening